kaplana/cos126webv2/content/syllabus.md

 **Concepts.** Understand the difference between _concepts_ and actual _code_.
 You may discuss general concepts, e.g., what is the syntax of a `for` loop, or explain how to input a sequence of numeric values.
 But you may not discuss specific code-related solutions to programming assignments.

-**Collaboration with an AI chatbot.** You may not use AI composition software (such as ChatGPT or GitHub Copilot) to create or debug programming assignment code.
+**Collaboration with an AI chatbot.** You may not use AI composition software (such as ChatGPT, Copilot, Gemini, Meta AI, etc.) to create or debug programming assignment code.
+You may use these tools to discuss _concepts_ (see above) related to lecture, reading and/or precept.
+However, you may not use these tools to help you understand or assist in completing programming assignments.

+If you are uncertain about how or when to use AI tools, please consult with the course staff prior to their use.

+Caveat emptor!
+While modern AI technology can produce impressive results, there are occasions when these results may be incorrect, incomplete, inconsistent, especially  with respect to COS 126 topics.
+Exercise caution and verify information  as needed.

 **Your solutions.** You must individually compose all of your solutions.
 The term solutions refers to any of the products created when completing a programming assignment, such as source code (including comments) and the `readme.txt` file.
 It includes both finished and unfinished products, regardless of correctness or completeness.